Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Project structure
-*SearchEngine* is the main module.
+*SearchEngine* is the main project module.
-There are 3 classes implemented within the project.
+3 classes are implemented.

 - *ConverterJSON* involves methods responsible for *config.json* and *requests.json* files reading
 and for writing processing results to *answres.json*.